 The Audit Committee held two meetings during the fiscal year ended December 31, 2017.
 The duties and responsibilities of the Audit Committee are set forth in the Charter of the Audit Committee which was recently reviewed and updated by our Audit Committee.
 A copy of the Charter of the Audit Committee is available on our website, located at ir.mustangbio.com.
-Among other things, the duties and responsibilities of the Audit Committee include reviewing and monitoring our financial statements and internal accounting procedures, the selection of our independent registered public accounting firm and consulting with, reviewing the services provided by our Audit Committee has sole discretion over the retention, compensation, evaluation and oversight of our independent registered public accounting firm.
+Among other things, the duties and responsibilities of the Audit Committee include reviewing and monitoring our financial statements and internal accounting procedures, the selection of our independent registered public accounting firm and consulting with, reviewing the services provided by our independent registered public accounting firm and identifying and assessing any related party transactions in collaboration with counsel, accountants and management.
+Our Audit Committee has sole discretion over the retention, compensation, evaluation and oversight of our independent registered public accounting firm.